automatarr/automatarr/OLD-CHANGELOG.md

   server supports Byte-range, or it will otherwise stream the response.
 It also tries to get the file size length and uses that instead of `maximum_size` unless it's bigger than `maximum_size`.
 - Added new `get_key_id` method to Track to probe the track for a track-specific Encryption Key ID.
-This is similar to WiAutomatarr's `from_track` method but ignores all `pssh` boxes and manifest information as the information within those could be for a wider range of tracks or not for that track at all.
+This is similar to Widevine's `from_track` method but ignores all `pssh` boxes and manifest information as the information within those could be for a wider range of tracks or not for that track at all.
 - Added a 5-attempt retry system to DASH and HLS downloads.
 URL downloads only uses aria2(c)'s built in retry system which has the same amount of tries and same delay between attempts.
 Any errors emitted when downloading segments will